 Now, what is the connection between red or white wine and gout and how does this type of alcohol affect the disease?

-While everyone is aware of the effects of beer and hard liquors on gout, most people are unaware of the fact that wine can also become a significant trigger.
-In other words, there is a connection between rose, white or red wine and gout.
+There is a connection between rose, white or red wine and gout.
 Thinking that you can dilute the wine by mixing it with something else will not necessarily help.
 Just because it is not that strong, it does not mean that it will not affect you – it is a matter of quantity, after all.

-According to recent studies, it depends on how severe your gout it.
+According to recent studies, it depends on how severe your gout is.
 For example, if you experience intense flareups on a regular basis, a single glass of wine can knock you down and bring a new flareup.
 On the other hand, if you barely have a few episodes a year and your diet keeps it under control, a glass will not necessarily ruin you.
 Of course, in an ideal case, you should simply avoid it altogether to reduce the risks to minimum.

 Wine and gout attacks are related based on how severe the affection is and how much wine you actually have.
 From this point of view, a single serving of wine – whether straight or mixed – over 24 hours will not necessarily harm you.
 Of course, it will increase the overall risk, but a serving is insignificant.
 On the other hand, having a serving every 24 hours may not be the best idea, as the body will keep receiving a trigger.